Sleepaway Summer Camps for Houston Kids

 18800 FM 362

-What to expect: Camp Allen opens its' doors to over 2,000 campers each summer to help them experience God through fun, challenging and inspirational activities.
+What to expect: Camp Allen opens its' doors to over 2,000 campers annually to help them experience God through fun, challenging and inspirational activities.
 From archery to nature hikes to environmental education and more, there is no shortage of opportunities to tackle both your favorite and new activities at this summer camp.
 It is the hope of the session leaders and staff that when campers leave their lives are changed by the growth experienced and relationships created at Camp.
 More information on the summer camp sessions can be found here.

-This post originally published in March 2017.
+This post originally published in March 2017 and has been updated periodically since.